Drilexik/cdn-web/README.md

+# NOT DONE - NEED SOME EDIT TO GET IT WORKING
+Feel free to edit it and use it on your own.

 # Custom CDN Server

 This is a simple Node.js/Express application that functions as a custom content delivery network (CDN) with optional password protection.